teadross/WSS-Clos-Network-Simulation/README.md

 #introduction

-This is the source code of WSS-Clos-Networks, you can download it and run the 'MainFunc.java'.
+This is the source code of the simulations of the WSS-Clos network and the TWC-WSS-Clos network, you can download it and run the 'MainFunc.java'.

 You can modify all available parameters in 'Constant.java'.

-Try it.
+Please try it.

 If you see any bugs, let me know.